bhirbec/interview-preparation/dynamic-programming/wis/README.md

 - return S1 or S2 U {Vn}, whichever is better
 ```

 This algorithm is exponential time.
 However, there're O(n) distinct subproblems - at any time the algorithm holds a prefix of the graph.
-An obvious way to speed up this algorithm is to cache the solutions of subproblems (memoization) and reuse the solutions.
+An obvious way to speed up this algorithm is to cache the solutions of the subproblems (memoization) and reuse the solutions.

 With memoization the algorithm is O(n).
-Implementation [here](https://github.com/bhirbec/interview-preparation/blob/master/dynamic-programming/wis/wis.py).
+Python implementation available [here](https://github.com/bhirbec/interview-preparation/blob/master/dynamic-programming/wis/wis.py).

 ## Bottom-up Algorithm